WebAssembly/component-model/design/mvp/Explainer.md

 The `importdecl` and `exportdecl` declarators correspond to component `import` and `export` definitions, respectively, allowing an identifier to be bound for use by subsequent declarators.
-The definition of `importname` and `exportname` are given in the [imports and exports](#import-and-export-definitions) section below.
+The definitions of `label`, `importname` and `exportname` are given in the [imports and exports](#import-and-export-definitions) section below.
 Following the precedent of [`core:typeuse`], the text format allows both references to out-of-line type definitions (via `(type <typeidx>)`) and inline type expressions that the text format desugars into out-of-line type definitions.

 🪙 The `value` case of `externdesc` describes a runtime value that is imported or